oracle/node-oracledb/doc/src/api_manual/oracledb.rst

     This property may be overridden in an :ref:`execute() <executeoptions>` call.

-    .. versionadded:: 1.10

 .. attribute:: oracledb.externalAuth

     This property is a boolean value.
-If this property is *true*, then connections are established using external authentication.
+If this property is *true* in node-oracledb Thick mode, then connections are established using external authentication.
 See :ref:`External Authentication <extauth>` for more information.

+    In node-oracledb Thin mode, when token-based authentication is required, this property must be set to *true*.
+In all the other cases where this property is set to *true*, an error is thrown.

     The default value is *false*.